shovelingpig/dynamize-example/README.md

-# dynamize-example
-Simple Example Source Code for Dynamize
+# Simple Example Code for Dynamize